 Shefali Pryor is Associate Principal Oboe of the Sydney Symphony Orchestra and has performed as soloist with orchestras around Australia and in New Zealand.
 She is also a teacher at the Sydney Conservatorium of Music.

-Dr. Jeanell Carrington, AM (piano) is Associate Professor in the Collaborative Piano Unit at the Sydney Conservatorium of Music.
+Dr. Jeanell Carrigan, AM (piano) is Associate Professor in the Collaborative Piano Unit at the Sydney Conservatorium of Music.
 She has performed throughout Australia and Europe as a soloist, chamber musician, and collaborative duo partner.
 She has recorded many albums of Australian piano music.

 CONNECT with GEORGE PALMER